ENG | Zephyr RTOS: Because Arduino was too easy.

 All SPI displays actually suffer from one breaking change - they now belong under mipi_dpi node which defines dc-gpios, reset-gpios or similar.
 So no code examples found on github older than one year work today.

 There are many cases, where Zephyr and Device tree create overhead without too much benefits.
 Initialization of ST7567 display is quite easy (as shown earlier in MicroPython code without driver).
-Realizing that LVGL may call partial updates with unasserted coordinates took some time - it was clear when LLM proposed doing exactly that in callback and it needed to read driver source code.
-So is there any benefit in using driver?
+Realizing that LVGL may call partial updates with unasserted coordinates took some time - it was clear when LLM proposed doing exactly that in callback and it was needed to read driver source code to find this limitation.
+So is there any benefit in using driver if I need to study source code to find workaround?

-I have the very same question with ST7789 display, initialization is not so easy, but here it’s needed to find and write most of the initialization constants to device tree anyways.
+I have the very same question with ST7789 display, initialization is not so easy, and here it’s needed to find and write most of the initialization constants to device tree anyways.
+And likely more than is needed.

 Hopefully, for more complex systems with some data consumers and producers, it pays off.
 But I would still question stability of the API.